Getting Started with API

-This chapter introduces the basic usage of the API, allowing you to understand another way to use FIRERPA.
-FIRERPA provides as many as 160 programming API interfaces, enabling you to manage and operate Android devices with meticulous control.
-It offers interfaces in over a dozen major categories, including command execution, system settings, system status, application-related, automation-related, proxy, and files.
-It also provides a fully encapsulated Python library to help you get started quickly.
-Before proceeding, please ensure that the FIRERPA server is running correctly on your phone and that the FIRERPA client library has been installed as required.
-Now, let's begin the tutorial.
+FIRERPA provides up to 160 programming API interfaces, enabling meticulous management and operation of Android devices, covering over a dozen categories including command execution, system settings, system status, application-related, automation, proxy, and files.
+A fully encapsulated Python library is provided for a quick start.
+Before you begin, ensure that the FIRERPA server is running properly on your phone and that the FIRERPA client library lamda is installed as required.

 >>> result = status.get_battery_info()